 The long-term maturity of the mortgages requires a funding profile that matches this maturity.
 Aegon Hypotheken therefore obtained longer term loans as part of the Saecure program.
+In 2021 Aegon Hypotheken issued Saecure 20.
 These loans have an expected maturity derived from the FORD which stands for the First Optional Redemption Date.
 This is the first date that Aegon Hypotheken has the right to repurchase the underlying mortgages from the special purpose entity (SPE).
 The legal maturity date of the RMBS notes is related to the underlying mortgage loans with the longest legal maturity.
 We refer to note 11 'Borrowings and group borrowings' of the consolidated financial statements for more information on these loans.

-Further funding is available from the undrawn part of the current facilities as per December 31, 2020, which are EUR 0.4 billion (2019: EUR 1.2 billion) from external (warehouse) facilities and EUR 0.1 billion (2019: EUR 0.3 billion) from the liquidity line of Aegon N.V.
+As per December 31, 2021, undrawn parts of current facilities consist of EUR 0.4 billion (2020: EUR 0.4 billion) from external (warehouse) facilities and EUR 0.1 billion (2020: EUR 0.1 billion) from the liquidity line of Aegon N.V..
 These facilities provide room for short-term liquidity needs.